 What’s the Difference Between Spruce vs Fir vs Pine?

-The three most popular varieties of Christmas tree are fir, spruce, and pine.
+The three most popular types of Christmas trees are fir, spruce, and pine.
 All of these are coniferous evergreens that feature close-set needles, but each have their own characteristics that set them apart from the others.

 How can you tell the difference between evergreen trees?
 Here are a few of the things to look for when comparing fir vs spruce vs pine artificial Christmas trees.

 Fir trees have individual flat needles that grow directly off of their smallest stem-like branches.
 The needles grow in a spiral up to the tip of each branch, giving fir trees a robust, lush appearance.
-Like our BH Balsam Fir Tree®, the tree’s silhouette is bushy and full, which doesn’t leave much room for ornaments, so a Fir is a perfect choice if you like a less-decorated tree.
+Like our BH Fraser Fir®, the tree’s silhouette is bushy and full, which doesn’t leave much room for ornaments.
+A fir tree is beautiful on its own and is the perfect choice if you like a less-decorated tree.

 Like fir trees, spruce trees have single needles connected to the stems.
 However, spruce tree needles are sharp and square-shaped.
 On a real tree, spruce needles easily break apart if you bend them.
-As a whole, spruce trees sport the traditional full Christmas tree shape thanks to their upturned branches, and can typically host slightly more decorations than firs.
-Much like our Vermont White Spruce® Tree, their strong branches can hold heavier ornaments.
+As a whole, spruce trees sport the traditional full Christmas tree shape.
+Thanks to their upturned branches, this type of Christmas tree can typically host slightly more decorations than firs.
+Much like our Vermont White Spruce® tree, their strong branches can hold heavier ornaments.

-Unlike fir and spruce trees, a pine tree has needles that grow in bundles —you can typically see three to five needles bunched together on an upturned pine tree branch.
+Unlike fir and spruce trees, a pine tree has needles that grow in bundles.
+You can typically see three to five needles bunched together on an upturned pine tree branch.
 However, pine trees have fewer branches, so they tend to look a bit more sparse than firs or spruces.
-This also means that pine trees offer lots of room to hang ornaments at the back and middle of their branches, allowing you to decorate to your heart’s content.
-Our Scotch Pine Tree is a perfect example of this tree structure, and is a great choice for those who love to decorate generously.
+This means that pine trees offer lots of room to hang ornaments at the back and middle of their branches, allowing you to decorate to your heart’s content.
+Our Scotch Pine tree is a perfect example of this tree structure, and is a great choice for those who love to decorate generously.